-Starting this Autumn, The King’s Fund will host a series of short, themed online masterclasses to support you in leading your organisations in these very particular circumstances.
+The King’s Fund are hosting a series of short, themed online masterclasses to support you in leading your organisations in these very particular circumstances.
 Their purpose is to give you the space to consider how best to:

 - Approach decision-making differently

 - Support teams through ongoing cycles of change and transition

 - Continue to engage with crucial issues such as diversity, inclusion and inequality and move forward on these crucial issues

 - Build in learning processes to enable your organisation to adjust dynamically in response to each new phase of the future.

 The masterclasses will be led by two senior consultants of The King’s Fund faculty drawing on current research and theory.

 Details of the next session will be published shortly

 New perspectives – thought leadership from The Kings Fund

 Following the masterclasses, The Kings Fund will write a short thought-piece on the issues arising from the conversations, supplemented with any informing theory.